Can We Actually Supervise This?

 10. Behavior-independent design

-Does supervision still function when onboarding is imperfect, reminders are missed, or staff default to convenience — or does it rely on ideal behavior to remain effective?
+Does compliance still function when onboarding is imperfect, reminders are missed, or staff default to convenience — or does it rely on ideal behavior to remain effective?

 This checklist isn’t about catching mistakes or assigning blame.

-It’s about whether supervision is built into the communication environment itself—or whether it depends on reconstruction, exceptions, and perfect execution.
+It’s about whether visibility and supervision are built into the communication environment itself — or whether enforcement depends on reconstruction, exceptions, and perfect behavior.

-Schools that can answer these questions clearly are usually in a strong position.
-Those that can’t often discover the gaps only after something goes wrong.
+Schools that can answer these questions clearly are typically in a strong position.
+Those that cannot often discover the gaps only after something has gone wrong.